-Respondents will be purposively selected from the NoMAD returns and invited to take part in interviews.
-This is to allow a variety of staff at differing levels of confidence and ACTiON FALLS readiness to be sampled.
+NoMAD respondents will be purposively selected and invited to take part in interviews.
+This is to allow a variety of staff at differing levels of confidence and Action Falls readiness to be sampled.
 Researchers trained in qualitative interview skills will aim to include a variety of stakeholders in roles such as, managers, owners and care staff.
 Interviews will also involve a range of staff roles, including falls champions.
-Up to 12 staff will take part in interviews at each study site.
-Interviews will explore staff experiences of using the ACTiON FALLs programme and perceived determinants of use.
+Up to 12 staff will take part in interviews at each study location (48 total for the study).
+Interviews will explore staff experiences of using the Action Falls programme and perceived determinants of use.
 Interviews will take place either face to face, telephone or via VOIP platforms such as Microsoft Teams.
-Researchers from the central co-ordinating site in Nottingham will support the site research assistants in collecting this data.
-Care staff who participate in an interview will receive a £10 shopping voucher for their time.
+Researchers from the central co-ordinating site in Nottingham will support the location research assistants in collecting this data.
+Care home staff who participate in an interview will receive a £10 shopping voucher for their time.

-NHS falls leads who have provided training and support will be invited to take part in a focus group either face to face or online.
+NHS/ HCS falls leads who have provided training and support will be invited to take part in a focus group either face to face or online.
 The focus group will be conducted by research staff trained in focus group research.
-The focus group discussion will include asking the falls leads about their experiences in providing training and support to care home staff in the use of the ACTION FALLS programme.
+The focus group discussion will include asking the falls leads about their experiences in providing training and support to care home staff in the use of the Action Falls programme.